Alice Crary: Feminism and epistemology

 Crary's work on feminism is critical of standard views of objectivity in analytic philosophy and post-structuralism.
 Drawing on Wittgenstein and feminist theory, Crary rejects the view that objectivity is value-neutral, and thus incompatible with ethical and political perspectives.
 According to Crary, these "ethically-loaded perspectives" invite both cognitive and ethical appreciation for the lives of women, in ways that count as objective knowledge.
 Like her moral philosophy, her feminist conception of objectivity is informed by Wittgenstein, who she understands as proposing a "wide" view of objectivity: one in which affective responses are not merely non-cognitive persuasive manipulations but reveal real forms of suffering that give us a more objective understanding of the world.

 Wittgenstein

 Crary is associated with the so-called "therapeutic" or "resolute" reading of Wittgenstein.
-In her co-edited collection of essays of such readings, The New Wittgenstein, her own contribution argues against the standard use-theory readings of Wittgenstein that often render his thought as politically conservative and implausible.
-Since then, she has contributed to numerous collections of Wittgenstein scholarship, including Emotions and Understanding and interpretations of Wittgenstein's On Certainty.
+She co-edited a collection of essays of such readings, The New Wittgenstein, where her own contribution argues against the standard use-theory readings of Wittgenstein that often render his thought as politically conservative and implausible.
+She has contributed to collections of Wittgenstein scholarship, including interpretations of Wittgenstein's On Certainty.

-Animals in ethics and politics

-Crary has promoted (e.g., in her 2024 Cambridge Union opposition) the view that humans and animals have moral worth above and beyond any quantitative valuation.